-When payment in full was not received by the 21st of the month, a 10% penalty is added to the account and a termination notice is sent out ( on the 22nd of each month) with the updated amount now due, and a secondary due date equal to the 34th day from the bill being issued.
+When payment in full is not received by the 21st of the month, a 10% penalty is added to the account.
+A termination notice is sent out on the 22nd of the month with an updated amount now due (original billed amount plus late fee), and a secondary due date equal to the 34th day from the original bill being issued.

 If you have not yet made your payment, remit payment before the due date on the Termination Notice to avoid further penalties and service interruption.